v7labs/darwin-py/README.md

 ### Create/remove a dataset

-To creates an empty dataset remotely:
+To create an empty dataset remotely:

 ```
 $ darwin dataset create test